-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.The United Nations has warned of a global crisis facing the LGBT+ community.
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.The United Nations has warned of a global crisis facing the LGBT+ community.
 With rights under threat around the world, it is time to award this year's Peace Prize to LGBT+ human rights defenders

 Earlier this year, a Zambian court convicted two men: 30-year-old Stephen Sambo and 38-year-old Japhet Chataba.
 Their crime?
 Simply existing as gay men.
 They could face up to 14 years in jail when the court decides on their punishment – many murderers receive leaner sentences.
 Imagine being locked up for having blue eyes or blonde hair.
 It’s beyond unjust.

 Today, the Nobel committee will announce the winner of the 2018 Peace Prize.
 The committee always has an unenviable choice to make.
 But this year we think there’s a clear winner.
 Instead of awarding it to a person or an organisation, for the first time ever it should be a collective award to the global community of human rights defenders, including the LGBT+ defenders around the world fighting for the right to exist.